abarker/lyxNotebook/README.rst

 a LyX user directory other than the default, use the ``--user-dir`` option to set the path.

+Follow the LyX setup instructions that appear in the popup and in the terminal.

 To uninstall the program, use ``pip uninstall lyxnotebook``.
 Reset the bind file to its previous value.
 Delete the LyX Notebook ``.module`` files and ``.bind`` files in the ``.lyx`` directory.